IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-content-protection.md

 var password = "apple fish pen"; // update this to any value you like
 ```

-Finally, replace the line containing `await CreateStreamingLocatorAsync` with the following two lines:
+Finally, replace the line containing `await CreateStreamingLocatorAsync` with the following lines:
 ```csharp
 var contentKeyPolicy = await CreateContentKeyPolicyAsync(mediaServices, password, runIndex);
 var streamingLocator = await CreateStreamingLocatorAsync(mediaServices, outputAsset, contentKeyPolicy, runIndex);